Mandate and Power

 The Deposit Insurance Scheme (DIS) being implemented by the NDIC was designed as a Risk Minimiser, with the following mandate

 This is perhaps the most significant and distinct activity of the Corporation.
-As an insurer, NDIC guarantees the payment of deposits up to the maximum limit in accordance with its statue in the event of failure of an insured financial institution.
+As an insurer, NDIC guarantees the payment of deposits up to the maximum limit in accordance with its statute in the event of failure of an insured financial institution.

 The Corporation supervises banks so as to protect depositors; foster monetary stability; promote an effective and efficient payment system; and promote competition and innovation in the banking system.